Nidhisingh274/Nidhisingh274/README.md

 ### 🚀 What I Bring to the Table
 I turn complex healthcare data into 💡 *actionable insights* and build AI-powered systems that make a difference.
-With around 2 years in research, I combine domain expertise with machine learning magic to deliver smart solutions.
+With around 2 years in research, I combine domain expertise with ML/AI magic to deliver smart solutions.

 Let’s make data dance and AI sing! 🎶📊